distantmagic/paddler/README.md

 Load balancer collects data from agents and exposes reverse proxy to the outside world.

 It requires two sets of flags:
-1. `management-*` tells where the load balancer should listen for updated from agents
+1. `management-*` tells where the load balancer should listen for updates from agents
 2. `reverseproxy-*` tells how load balancer can be reached from the outside hosts

 ```shell